 Tequila has a reputation as a party alcohol: It’s the one you reach for on vacation or for a weekend margarita.
-But these cocktail recipes show tequila in a different, more sophisticated light.
+(And we love them, especially with a twist; see our Cucumber Margarita recipe or our Watermelon Margarita recipe for just two tasty examples.)
+But these tequila cocktail recipes show the Mexican spirit in a different, and dare we say, more sophisticated light.
 Try them out and find your new go-to cocktail for entertaining…or just for a Thursday night at home.

 Hey, big spender, we can’t get enough of you.
-This gorgeous bubbly cocktail gets its sparkle from Champagne.
+This gorgeous bubbly cocktail gets its sparkle from Champagne (or Cava).
 The flavor profile might sound too complicated, but give it a chance.
 Unexpected spirits, like Clément Créole Shrubb liqueur (a spiced rum blend), mingle together to create a bold and bright drink.
 Get our Big Spender recipe.

 We aren’t entirely sure why this drink is called “new shoes” in Spanish, but you’ll be so busy sipping that you won’t even think about it.
 Basil, lime juice, and cubes of fresh watermelon make this one of the most refreshing tequila cocktails we’ve ever had.
 Ideal for summer and spring, it’s an easily batch-able drink to make for a crowd.
 Get our Zapatos Nuevos recipe.

 Tequila isn’t just for cold summer drinks.
 Here, we shake it up with heavy cream and sweet crème de cacao.
 A dash of cinnamon and a touch of grenadine transform the drink into a festive winter indulgence that is high on our list for holiday parties.
+Not that you can’t enjoy it in summer too; think of it as a lighter, boozier milkshake and it makes sense.
 Get our Silk Stockings recipe.

 Spicy and sweet, this tequila cocktail gets its kick from Licor 43, a spiced Spanish liqueur with hints of vanilla.
 The sweetness is far from one note: Pineapple juice adds natural sugar and homemade cinnamon syrup layers on a little more.
 Make extra cinnamon syrup to use in fall cocktails and desserts; we promise it won’t go to waste.
 Get our La Pinela recipe.